aaronparker/aaronparker.github.io/_posts/2017-09-28-country-of-origin-control-netscaler-azuread.md

 The new conditions and controls should be available now, in preview, for just about everyone.
 These include:

-  * Custom controls &#8211;&nbsp;JSON for customised controls from 3rd party claim providers.
+  * Custom controls -&nbsp;JSON for customised controls from 3rd party claim providers.
 This should enable just about any type of user or device control in a CA policy
-  * Terms of use &#8211; require a user to consent to your organisation’s terms of use before they get access to an application
+  * Terms of use - require a user to consent to your organisation’s terms of use before they get access to an application
-  * VPN connectivity &#8211; force device compliance (for Windows 10 devices) before being allowed access to a corporate VPN
+  * VPN connectivity - force device compliance (for Windows 10 devices) before being allowed access to a corporate VPN

 <figure id="attachment_5804" aria-describedby="caption-attachment-5804" style="width: 818px" class="wp-caption alignnone">[<img class="size-full wp-image-5804" src="https://stealthpuppy.com/wp-content/uploads/2017/09/AzureAD-CA-Policies-Zoom.png" alt="New conditions and controls in preview" width="818" height="519" srcset="https://stealthpuppy.com/wp-content/uploads/2017/09/AzureAD-CA-Policies-Zoom.png 818w, https://stealthpuppy.com/wp-content/uploads/2017/09/AzureAD-CA-Policies-Zoom-150x95.png 150w, https://stealthpuppy.com/wp-content/uploads/2017/09/AzureAD-CA-Policies-Zoom-300x190.png 300w, https://stealthpuppy.com/wp-content/uploads/2017/09/AzureAD-CA-Policies-Zoom-768x487.png 768w" sizes="(max-width: 818px) 100vw, 818px" />](https://stealthpuppy.com/wp-content/uploads/2017/09/AzureAD-CA-Policies-Zoom.png)<figcaption id="caption-attachment-5804" class="wp-caption-text">New conditions and controls in preview</figcaption></figure>